 - It used to have better perks than the $95/year United Explorer card.

-- The United Explorer card now has a limited signup bonus with the annual fee waived.
+- The United Explorer card now has a limited time increased signup bonus with the annual fee waived.

 - The United Explorer card now offers more points per dollar spent on dining and hotels than the Club card.